 Once your printer completes printing you can place it on your Cricut cutting mat.
 I like to use a Blue light grip for stickers.

 Choose your material settings for your sticker paper.
 Click on “Browse all Materials”

 Then click on the search field and type in “Sticker” and press enter or click on the little search icon.

 3 results will come up.
 For any of the sticker paper I’ve mentioned in this blog post I choose the “Sticker Paper, Removable as seen below.

-Click on “Sticker Paper, Removable and it will add a green check mark, then click “Done” in lower right hand corner.
-Now your screen will change to picture below and your Cricut machine should be flashing it’s “load” button.
-TIP: When you look at the screen shot below, note that I added an arrow to where if you wanted to make 10 sticker sheets of the same sticker, you can increase the number to 10 then hit apply.
+Click on “Sticker Paper, Removable and it will add a green check mark, then click “Done” in the lower right-hand corner.
+Now your screen will change to the picture below and your Cricut machine should be flashing its “load” button.
+TIP: When you look at the screenshot below, note that I added an arrow where if you wanted to make 10 sticker sheets of the same sticker, you can increase the number to 10 and then hit apply.